Tips for a Successful Trade Show

 Making Your Trade Show Display Stand Out

-As small business owners, especially those in the start-up phase, preparing for a trade show can be a very scary and frustrating time.
+As small business owners, especially those in the start-up phase, preparing for a trade show can be very scary and frustrating.
 What do we take for our trade show display and how do we present it?

 You first need to find out the specifics of the trade show you are registered for or considering exhibiting in.
 If necessary, contact the organizers of the event and get details on the type of visitors that the show attracts and the layout of the area you will have to display your business.

 Be sure to find out the size of the trade show display table you will have, whether there is wall space for your company sign, if there are electrical outlets available, and anything else that may or may not be included (i.e., a tablecloth, etc.).

 Once the show space specifics have been established, then you can move on to deciding what to take and how you can ‘show your stuff.’
 The following are just a few ideas to help you get ready for that all important trade show.
 (Note: most of these trade show display ideas are based on being in the service industry but will work for products industry companies as well.)

 If the trade show display table you have does not include a tablecloth, be sure to get one that complements your display and represents your company’s image and color scheme (without being overpowering).
 Even if a tablecloth is supplied, bring your own or something to add some depth to your table (i.e., a table runner).
 Your table will definitely stand out in a crowd.

 If your trade show display space will allow, erect a stand-alone presentation board.
 On the board, you can show how clients can benefit by using your services.
 Be creative and make it stand out.
 Include pictures, if possible, and be sure your company name and logo are more than obvious.

 If there is wall space, but your budget is minimal, use your trusty desktop publishing software to create a template of your company name.
 Use the template, along with bristle board, cardboard, or foam core to make a sign that you can put up on the wall behind your trade show display.